 Sourcing the Materials

 If you are building a chattel house on your own, then you will have to find the materials.
 Home improvement stores are your best bet to find all of the materials that you need.
 In some cases, where you want custom features, you might have get them constructed from a specialty store or builder.
 However, items such as lumber, windows, doors, screws, nails, paint and roofing materials are some of the key materials requirements that are easy to find.
-You will also need tools to cut the wood, saws, drills, nail and staple guns and basic small tools.
+You will also need tools to cut the wood, saws, drills, nail guns, jigs, hammers, clamps and other basic small tools.